sarah9602/Anson-St-Ancestors-Oral-Microbiome/README.md

 # Anson-St-Ancestors-Oral-Microbiome
 General workflow of bioinformatics analysis for Ansont St. Ancestor Oral Microbiome project.
-Analyses were run on a combination of personal compuber (Mac), workstation (Linux), and the HPC cluster at the University of Oklahoma, OSCER.
+Analyses were run on a combination of personal compuber (Mac), workstation (Linux), and the HPC cluster, OSCER, at the University of Oklahoma.

 # Table of contents